Is it possible to have amazingly lovely smooth skin after using an epilator?

 These aspects are very important and you know it!

 What’s The Bottom Line?

-If you aren’t bothered by tiny hairs spoiling the perfect smoothness, then you can epilate once every two weeks or once every three weeks, like I do.
+If you aren’t bothered by tiny hairs spoiling the perfect smoothness, then you can epilate once every two weeks or once every three weeks.

 The hairs won’t be spotted by people looking at your legs or hands, even by those standing in close proximity.

-When it comes to the underarms, if you have dark hair, you’ll have to epilate once every two weeks or even a little often.
+When it comes to the underarms, if you have dark hair, you’ll have to epilate once every two weeks or even sooner.

 It will also feel as good as it looks and that’s all that matters for me.